Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Proof of Theorem

-The~$G$~action on~$f_v$ is via point-wise translation on the values of~$f_v$.
+The $G$~action on $f_v$ is via point-wise translation on the values of $f_v$.
 These values span $\Omega v$.
-The fixator in~$G$ of the function~$f_v$ is then the point-wise fixator of~$\Omega v$.
-We denote this fixator by~$F$.
+The stabilizer in $G$ of the function $f_v$ is then the point-wise stabilizer of $\Omega v$.
+We denote this stabilizer by $F$.

-Let us assume that property~(B) fails.
-We just assumed that the sequence~$(y_n)_{n\in\N}$ is not bounded in~$G$ up to~$F$.
-Extracting a subsequence, one may assume no subsequence of the sequence~$(y_n)_{n\in\N}$ is bounded in~$G$ up to~$F$.
+Since we assumed that (B) fails to hold, the sequence $(y_n)_{n\in\N}$ is not bounded in $G$ modulo $F$ on the right.
+By passing to a subsequence, one may assume no subsequence of the sequence $(y_n)_{n\in\N}$ is bounded in $G$ modulo $F$ on the right.

 Let us assume that property~(A) holds (it then holds for any subsequence).
-In other words property~(A) tells that the vector~$y_n f_v$ of~$W$ can be bounded independently of~$n$.
-Replacing by a subsequence, one may assume that the sequence~$(y_n f_v)_{n \in \N}$ is convergent in the finite dimensional vector space~$W$.
-Let~$f_\infty$ be its limit.
+In other words property~(A) tells that the vector $y_n f_v$ of $W$ can be bounded independently of $n$.
+Replacing by a subsequence, one may assume that the sequence $(y_n f_v)_{n \in \N}$ is convergent in the finite dimensional vector space $W$.
+Let $f_\infty$ be its limit.

-We claim that the limit~$f_\infty$ can not belong to the orbit~$G f_v$.
-By contradiction, if~$(y_n f_v)_{n\in\N}$ were converging inside the orbit~$G v$, then its reciprocal image under the bijective map
+We claim that the limit $f_\infty$ can not belong to the orbit $G f_v$.
+By contradiction, if $(y_n f_v)_{n\in\N}$ were converging inside the orbit $G v$, then its inverse image under the bijective map

-would be convergent in~$G/F$, hence would be bounded in $G/F$, contradicting the failure of property~(B).
-For this argument to work, we have to know that the reciprocal map of~\eqref{orbitmap} is continuous.
-This is indeed the case because~\eqref{orbitmap} is bijective, differentiable, and of constant rank by homogeneity under the action of~$G$; hence~\eqref{orbitmap} is a diffeomorphism.
-(We can also invoke~\cite[Corollary~2 of Lemma~3.2]{PR}.)
+would be convergent in $G/F$, hence would be bounded in $G/F$, contradicting the failure of property~(B).
+For this argument to work, we have to know that the inverse map of~\eqref{orbitmap} is continuous.
+By~\cite[Corollary~2 of Lemma~3.2]{PR}, $Gf_{v}$ is open in its closure, and in particular it is locally compact.
+Therefore as a consequence of the Baire's category theorem for locally compact second countable spaces, the orbit map~\eqref{orbitmap} is open, and hence a homeomorphism.

-This limit~$f_\infty$ then belongs to~$\overline{G f_v}\smallsetminus G f_v$, which we denote by~$\partial(Gv)$.
+This limit $f_\infty$ then belongs to $\overline{G f_v}\smallsetminus G f_v$, which we denote by $\partial(Gv)$.